3D Organon Tongue Innervation

 The Tongue is a muscular organ in the oral cavity.
 It is the primary organ of taste in the Gustatory system and is also being involved in the acts of mastication, swallowing, and speech.
-There a few nerves that are involved in the innervation of the tongue.
+The innervation of the tongue involves a few nerves in it.

 3D Organon is available in 15 languages.
 Find it in your language.